moriartyMLR/moriartyMLR/README.md

 - 📫 How to reach me michaelmoriarty1247@gmail.com

-I started gaining an intrest in programming around 15, and started learning html/css but when I got to learning JS, I didn't like it, stopped learning for a few years then picked up python in mid 2021.
+I started gaining an intrest in programming around 15, and started learning html/css but when I got to learning JS, I didn't like it, stopped learning for a few years then picked up python in mid 2020.
 I've come pretty far with python but still learning the process of actually developing programs.
-I have a strong interest in other languages but I don't want to get ahead of myself for now.
+I have a strong interest and some familiarity in other languages.

 <!---
 moriartyMLR/moriartyMLR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.